 These peak loads cannot simply be ignored.
-When there is an unexpected peak of heavy workload whose resource consumption exceeds the system capacity, we often experience a duration of system hang-up until the load is over.
+When there is an unexpected peak of heavy workload whose resource consumption exceeds the system capacity, users often experience a duration of system hang-up until the load is over.
 This is one of the system administrator's nightmares.
 So, even if system resource utilization is quite low, a system large enough to survive such peak workloads without a hang-up has to be prepared.

-7.2 Considerations about server consolidation
+7.2 Server consolidation considerations

-The key to right-sizing a UNIX system is to eliminate that wasted capacity.
+The key to correctly sizing a UNIX system is to eliminate that wasted capacity.
 It would not be practical to try to change the behavior of the application itself.
 Nor would it be acceptable to force the service users not to produce those peak loads.

-One of the more reasonable solutions to this problem is to combine multiple application services with different system resource utilization patterns into a single server.
+One of the more reasonable solutions to this problem is to combine multiple application services with different system resource utilization patterns into a single server, also known as server consolidation.
 By doing that, multiple patterns of peak loads can be combined to produce a greater average system usage.

-Figure 65.
-A typical CPU usage of a UNIX system running a single application service
+Figure 83.
+A typical CPU usage in a server consolidation environment